Outpatient Rehabilitation Services

 Outpatient Rehabilitation Frequently Asked Questions

-Expand a section below to learn more about outpatient rehabiliation at Lifespan.
+Expand a section below to learn more about outpatient rehabilitation at Lifespan.

 What is physical therapy?